Soontao/pdi-util/jenkins/README.md

 ## Jenkins Guide

-Please use this `BuildDeploy.Jenkinsfile` pipeline after the `first-time deployment`, because the `first-time deployment` is not tested by the [pdi-util](https://github.com/Soontao/pdi-util) project by now
+Please use this `Jenkinsfile` pipeline after the `first-time deployment`, because the `first-time deployment` is not tested by the [pdi-util](https://github.com/Soontao/pdi-util) project by now

 Please setup this jenkinsfile as normal `Pipeline` (instead of `Multi Branch Pipeline`), so that you could control build/deployment flexible.